readthedocs/recommonmark/README.md

 # recommonmark

-**Warning** recommonmark is now deprecated.
+**Warning:** recommonmark is now deprecated.
 We recommend using [MyST](https://github.com/executablebooks/MyST-Parser) for a docutils bridge going forward.
 See [this issue](https://github.com/readthedocs/recommonmark/issues/221) for background and discussion.

 A `docutils`-compatibility bridge to [CommonMark][cm].